kriasoft/hyperapp-render/README.md

 to protect your application against [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) attacks.

-However, it is not safe to allow "user input" for tag/node names or attribute/prop keys because the library does not reject injection attack on markup.
+However, it is not safe to allow "user input" for tag/node names or attribute/prop keys because the library does not reject injection attack on markup due to performance reasons.
 See:

 ```js
 const tagName = 'div onclick="alert(1)"'